Español English

 They are branched bushy or arborescent plants that reach 4 meters (13.12 feet) in height.
 The leaves are elongated and appear in spherical groups at the end of the branches; They are bluish-green in color with finely serrated margins.
 They produce large floral panicles (up to 1 meter/3.28 feet high) with white bell-shaped flowers.
 They bloom in summer.

 Yucca thompsoniana needs full sun exposure and high temperatures.
-They resist frost down to -15 ºC (5 ºF).
+It resists frost down to -15 ºC (5 ºF).

-They are very resistant to drought; they only need occasional watering in summer.
-The rest of the year they are maintained with the rains (in Mediterranean climates).
+Thompson's yucca is very resistant to drought; it only needs occasional watering in summer.
+The rest of the year it's maintained with the rains (in Mediterranean climates).

 Prune the withered inflorescences and the basal branches if you want to obtain an arboreal bearing.